abdalrahmanshaban0/Wallpaper-Auto-Changer/README.md

 # Starting the program for current session
 ./change.sh
 ```
-Don't be shy to edit the file to choose your wallpapers directory and sleep time in seconds.
+Don't be shy to edit the file to choose your wallpapers directory, sleep time in seconds or feh options.